 11: Glaze the donuts and serve.

-As we are using instant yeast for this recipe, you can simply mix with the warm water and sugar.
-There is no need to be waiting around for any chemical reactions like when you use ordinary yeast.
+Proofing the yeast - If you are using fast action instant yeast for this recipe, you can simply mix with the warm water and sugar.
+There is no need to be waiting around for any chemical reactions.
+Of course, if you are using ordinary yeast, you need to wait.
 Make sure that you don't buy dry active yeast as this is different.

 I suggest that you eat these donuts the day that they are made for the best texture.
 If you'd like to freeze them, let them cool then place them in the freezer on a baking tray until solid.
 Then place the frozen donuts into freezer bags and store for 1-2 months.
 Let them defrost at room temperature, then warm them up in the microwave for 10 seconds.